Skip to main content

 • Throughout my career, I’ve worked to promote equity and integrity in an industry that has been slow to adjust.
 With determination and an untiring commitment to integrity, I’ve worked to build bridges and bring about change through high-stakes negotiations.

 • While some people might hate change, I thrive on it.
-I create strategies that are focused on creativity and innovation to make sure my clients are constantly growing and reaching the next level of success.
+I create strategies focused on creativity and innovation so my clients keep growing and reach the next level of success.

-When Should I Use a Personal Value Statement?
+When Should You Use a Personal Value Statement?

 5 Steps to Write Your Personal Value Statement

-To overcome the discomfort of approaching this, remember this—you’re not bragging about yourself.
-It may feel like it, and if the thought makes your mind go completely blank, don’t worry.
-We’re going to take you through this step-by-step.
+So remember this one thing.
+You’re not bragging about yourself.
+It might feel exactly like bragging, and if the thought alone makes your mind go blank again, don’t worry.
+We’re going to walk through the whole thing together, step by step.

 Step #1: Pinpoint What You Value